Evaluation of an Open-Source Pipeline to Create Patient-Specific Left Atrial Models: A Reproducibility Study: Methods

 \subsection{Reproducibility Experiments from CemrgApp pipeline.}

 Reproducibility calculations were evaluated to assess variability of output from the CemrgApp pipeline.
-In Section~\ref{sec:methods-simulations}, the impact of such variation in simulations will be studied.
 Operator variability is assessed \textbf{between} (inter) users and \textbf{within} (intra) the same user.
 Evaluations consisted of: shape measurements, fibrosis agreement, and fibre orientation agreement.

 \paragraph{Shape Measurements.} The minimum euclidean distance from any point in one mesh to the other was calculated.
 Three measurements were made on the resulting array of minimal distances: (i) Hausdorff distance~\cite{Acosta-Hausdorff}, defined as the maximum of the array of minimal distances as a \emph{worst-case} scenario; (ii) the mean of the minimal distance; and (iii) the median.